 The underlying message can be written to a byte buffer, which can be serialized to file.
 A message can be created from an existing byte buffer.
 The mamaMsg determines the underlying message format from the provided byte buffer and constructs the message accordingly.

-The buffer returned is not a copy and therefore should not be altered once obtained.
+Note The buffer returned is not a copy and therefore should not be altered once obtained.
 To do so can corrupt the message.
+Byte buffers cannot be used in Java.